berry-lang/berry/README.md

 [0, 1, 2, 3, 4, 5]
 ```

-You can save the above code to a file (eg test.c) and run:
+You can save the above code to a file (eg test.be) and run:

 ``` bash
 ./berry test.be